 To renew an item online using your account:

-1. Log in to your account using your NetID and password.
+1. Log in to your account using your library account username and password.

 2. Click on "Checked Out Items" on the right-hand side of the page.